clarenceluo78/axbench/README.md

 ## 🔥 New releases

-- 05/25: Multiple new steering evaluations on feature suppression is added.
+- 05/25: Steering eval on feature suppression / many-shot jailbreaking are added.
-- 05/25: New steering method RePS is added from the paper [improved representation steering for language models](link-goes-here).
+- 05/25: New steering method RePS from [improved representation steering for language models](link-goes-here).

 ## 🎯 Highlights